open-telemetry/opentelemetry-specification/specification/tracing-api.md

 status.
 Span cannot be used to retrieve these properties.
 This prevents the mis-use of spans as an in-process information propagation mechanism.

-The only two getters on span returns `SpanContext` and recording status.
+The only two getters on span returns `SpanContext` and the flag on whether span will be recorded.

 ### Span creation